rydmike/flex_color_scheme/README.md

 * **TooltipThemeData** in `ThemeData.tooltipTheme` is NOT null.
 This theme is modified to address issue [#71429](https://github.com/flutter/flutter/issues/71429) and to also enable a toggle that inverts the tooltip colors, which is a style often used on Windows desktops.
-It can be used to toggle the style depending on the current platform.
+The toggle can be used to change the style depending on the current platform.
  The used logic and theme changes are defined as.
-  * margin: `const EdgeInsets.symmetric(horizontal: 12, vertical: 6)`
+  * margin: `EdgeInsets.symmetric(horizontal: 12, vertical: 6)`
-  * padding: *Depends on the used platform.*
+  * padding: `desktop ?
+EdgeInsets.fromLTRB(8, 3, 8, 4) : EdgeInsets.symmetric(horizontal: 16, vertical: 8)`
-  * textStyle: *Uses following logic:*
+  * textStyle:
     ```dart
     textTheme.bodyText2.copyWith(
       inherit: false,
       color: tooltipsMatchBackground
               ? dark ?
 Colors.white : Colors.black
               : dark ?
 Colors.black : Colors.white,
       fontSize: desktop ?
-12 : 14,
+12 : 14)
-    )
     ```
-  * decoration: *Uses following logic:*
+  * decoration:
     ```dart
     tooltipsMatchBackground
       ?
 BoxDecoration(
           color: dark ?
 Colors.grey[900].withOpacity(0.93) : Colors.white.withOpacity(0.94),
           borderRadius: const BorderRadius.all(Radius.circular(4)),
           border: Border.all(color: dark ?
-Colors.grey[600] : Colors.grey[900]),
+Colors.grey[600] : Colors.grey[900]))
-        )
-     : null
+     : null // Use default Flutter SDK decoration.
     ```

-### Theme Improvements
+### ThemeData Default Modifications

-In addition to the primary color branded surfaces, full shaded schemes from just one primary color, true black and app bar tricks.
+In addition to the primary color branded surfaces, full shaded schemes from just one primary color, true black and app bar convenience tricks.
 The returned `ThemeData` contains some opinionated modifications and theme corrections compared to what you get if you would just use the standard `ThemeData.from` with a `ColorScheme`.

-You can still of course override the returned theme with your own theme modifications and additions, by using the `copyWith` method on the resulting theme data object.
+You can still of course override the returned theme data with your own theme modifications and additions, by using the `copyWith` method on the resulting theme data object.

-The following lists the full details of what the differences compared to the standard `ThemeData.from` factory are, as well as the rationale behind the made design choices.
+The following lists the full details of what the differences compared to the standard `ThemeData.from` factory are, as well as the rationale behind the made design choices and changes to the defaults.

   * `ScaffoldBackground` has its own color property in `FlexColorScheme` and can if so desired differ from the `ColorScheme.background`